-We tested 125 samples of random substances prepared by a third party clinical pharmacologist.
+For proof of concept, we tested 125 samples of random substances prepared by a third party clinical pharmacologist.
 20 were authentic samples while the remainder were prepared so that each sample was visually indistinguishable from the authentic samples but were either counterfeit or low quality (right medication, wrong concentration).
 The results yielded 1 false negative and 0 false positives.

 Learn how to get involved here.